webhintio/hint/packages/hint-http-cache/README.md

 ```

 Also pay attention to the escaping.
 The example above will validate
-that static resources follow a convention similar to the following
+that static resources follow a convention like the following
 one:

 ```text